The CARE consortium is now closed. This website is no longer updated but will remain available until 31 March 2026

 https://www.scifeon.com/contact/

-CARE External Newsletter – June 2024
+CARE External Newsletter – December 2024

 The new issue of our biannual newsletter is out.
-In this edition we learn an impressive app developed by AbbVie to determine genetic factors related to COVID-19 risk, plus we share news of an exciting partnership between University of Dundee and Novartis.
+In this edition we learn about an impressive app developed by AbbVie to determine genetic factors related to COVID-19 risk, plus we share news of an exciting partnership between University of Dundee and Novartis.
 We also introduce CARE partner Scifeon and the important role they play in managing CARE’s laboratory informatics.

 Read the Newsletter here: CARE External Newsletter – December 2024